Program: Human Services

-Bruce Sewick wants his students to know they can make a difference in people's lives.
+Bruce Sewick, LCPC, CADC, wants his students to know they can make a difference in people’s lives.

 As an adjunct faculty member in the Human Services program, Sewick draws on the diverse aspects of his career to train students.
-He currently works at Leyden Family Service and Mental Health Center, a not-for-profit community mental health center in Franklin Park, as the clinical supervisor of the Crisis/Case Management and Residential programs.
+He is the CEO of Leyden Family Service and Mental Health Center (in Franklin Park) and the SHARE Program (in Hoffman Estates).
+The agency is a not-for-profit providing mental health and substance abuse treatment.
+Last year, they helped people in 98 counties across Illinois.

-For some, this workload may seem overwhelming.
-But for Sewick, it's a passion that he developed as an undergraduate in the psychology field during the 1970s.
+While the workload may seem overwhelming, Sewick is passionate about what he does and developed that passion as an undergraduate in the psychology field during the 1970s.

 “Humanistic psychology was prominent and there was a lot of research being done that addressed the nature of consciousness,” he said.
 “This was all fascinating to me because the questions that were being asked were about the very nature of one’s being and consciousness.
 I felt if I was to choose a discipline, it should be the one that answers life’s most important questions.
 Many addicts and clients are searching for these answers and helping them get answers is part of counseling, so it all ties in.”